Expressions

 ecrecover is supported in quantified expressions.

-The Prover’s model of ecrecover does not actually implement the elliptical curve recovery algorithm, and is instead implemented using an uninterpreted function.
-Like all uninterpreted functions, axioms can be added to make the behavior of CVL’s ecrecover more faithfully model the actual key recovery algorithm.
+The Prover’s model of ecrecover does not actually implement the elliptical curve recovery algorithm, and is instead implemented using an ghost function.
+Like all ghost functions, axioms can be added to make the behavior of CVL’s ecrecover more faithfully model the actual key recovery algorithm.

 There is a useful set of axioms that can be encoded in CVL to make the modeled behavior of ecrecover more precise and less likely to create false counterexamples: